 I was recently invited to attend a gay wedding.
 Little did I know the depth of wrestling it would require of me.
 The relationship between the LGBTQ community and Christians can quickly become contentious and, sadly, has been mishandled by both sides in recent years.
 So it was important to me not to make a knee-jerk decision.
 The cultural “whitewater rapids” that Christians have to learn to navigate in our post-Christian society are no joke.
-I felt obligated to do my due diligence and prayerfully and carefully think through what is a very nuanced issue to ensure that my decision was not adding to disunity or damaging my witness for Christ.
-I wanted to share my thought process here in the hope it might help other Christians wrestling with the same question.
+I felt obligated to do my due diligence and prayerfully and carefully think through what is a nuanced issue to ensure that my decision was not adding to disunity or damaging my witness for Christ.
+I am sharing my thought process here in the hope it might help other Christians wrestling with the same question.

 My Decision and Why

 Let me start by sharing my final decision and the reasons behind it.
 Following that, I will unpack, for the interested reader, the thought process that led me to these conclusions.

 - Attending the wedding is not a requirement for showing love to the couple—I can show them love as human beings in many other ways, and

 - I don’t believe I would be loving God by endorsing and celebrating something He says is wrong, and

 - I don’t see how it’s possible to attend this wedding without endorsing, supporting, and celebrating gay marriage, and

 - I don’t believe I would be “loving my neighbor” by supporting this union, especially since children will be profoundly affected,